EMERGENCY SERVICE – (08) 9412 5700

 What to do in an emergency

 WAVES has a dedicated emergency and critical care service staffed by both specialist and non-specialist veterinarians with experience in dealing with animals with severe life-threatening problems.
 The service is open for emergencies 24hours a day, 7 days a week, 365 days a year.
-However during normal working hours we recommend that the first point of contact is your regular veterinarian.

 The emergency service operates on a triage basis.
 When you first come into the hospital, a veterinary nurse will evaluate your pet to determine how severe his/her problem is.
 This means that if your pet has a severe life-threatening problem, he/she will not be made to wait until everyone else has been attended to.
 If your pet needs immediate attention, we will provide the required care immediately.